schoeberl/chisel-lab/lab5/README.md

 to show all possible values.
 The counter shall count at a frequency of around 2 Hz for easy following by a human.

-For a start, you can connect the clock input to a button for manual clocking.
-However, the final solution shall use the 100 MHz clock, and additional hardware is needed to produce the 2 Hz timing.

 Reuse your table from the first part of the lab.

 The test circuit shall be implemented in ```CountSevenSeg.scala```.
 You need